 He was also a musician: in October 1903, at a concert to welcome the new Juniors, Albert sang as part of a glee group.
 We know from a later letter from the front line to his father that he continued his musical interest: ‘When I think of my little library at Ghent, and my piano and music, it makes me want to get out of it all for a short time…’

-At this time there was a requirement that students should join B company of the 1st Hampshire Rifle Volunteer Corps, and Albert would have been a part of this, with training being given at different times of the year.
+During his time at college and until 1908, there was a requirement that all students should join B company of the 1st Hampshire Rifle Volunteer Corps.
+Albert would have been a part of this; drill, inspections and training periods were allocated in the weekly timetable.
 The College Inspectors felt that this type of training gave the whole person a chance to develop and would be of benefit in future employment.

 Into the World and War